-(Permission is hereby granted for the reproduction of materials contained in this publication for non-commercial use in schools on the condition their source is acknowledged.)
+Permission is hereby granted for the reproduction, without alteration, of materials contained in this publication for non-commercial use with ¡El Niño! - ¡La Niña!
+Slide chart in schools on the condition their source is acknowledged.
+This permission does not extend to delivery by electronic means.